 Cash collateral pledged by the Company, which is included within cash collateral paid to derivative counterparties and brokers balances, is classified within financial assets at amortised cost.
 Cash collateral pledged by counterparties, which is included within the cash collateral received from derivative counterparties and brokers balance, is classified as a financial liability measured at amortised cost.
-These balances are initially measured at fair value and subsequently measured at amortised cost.

-Where securities are posted to counterparties as collateral against liabilities of the Company the security will be retained on the Company's balance sheet and will not impact the recorded liability.
-Collateral received in the form of securities is not recorded on the balance sheet.
+Where securities are posted to counterparties as collateral against liabilities of the Company the security will be retained on the Company's statement of financial position and will not impact the recorded liability.
+Collateral received in the form of securities is not recorded on the statement of financial position.